gumaerc-testorg/2.086-spring-2013/content/pages/syllabus.md

 Software
 --------

-This course is based on MATLAB®.
+This course is based on MATLAB{{< sup "®" >}}.
 MIT students can run MATLAB on their own laptops, or use the shared machines in the class recitation/lab room.

 \[_Note to OCW Users:_ MIT OpenCourseWare does not provide student access or discounts for [MATLAB software](http://www.mathworks.com/products/matlab/).
 It can be purchased from The MathWorks®.
 For more information about [MATLAB Pricing and Licensing](http://www.mathworks.com/products/matlab/pricing_licensing.html?s_iid=ML2012_pricing_a#commercial_use), contact [The MathWorks](http://www.mathworks.com/index.html)® directly.\]